-The Air Force's New B-52J Bomber Will Be Armed to the Teeth
+B-52J Bomber Will Be Armed to the Teeth with Bombs and Missiles

-The Air Force's New B-52J Bomber Will Be Armed to the Teeth
+B-52J Bomber Will Be Armed to the Teeth with Bombs and Missiles

-Summary and Key Points: The B-52J, the latest variant of the B-52 Stratofortress, will begin test flights in 2028 and become operational by 2033.
+Summary and Key Points: The B-52J, the latest iteration of the U.S. Air Force's iconic B-52 Stratofortress, is set to begin test flights in 2028 and become operational by 2033.

 B-52

--This iteration features new Rolls Royce F-130 engines for improved fuel efficiency and stealth, a radar system from the F/A-18 Super Hornet, and enhanced weaponry.
+-Despite being an 80-year-old airframe, the B-52 has been continually updated to remain relevant, with the J variant featuring new Rolls Royce F-130 engines for better fuel efficiency and stealth, a radar system from the F/A-18 Super Hornet, and enhanced weapons capabilities.

-B-52J: The Future of America's Iconic Bomber Unveiled
+B-52J: The Next Generation of America’s Legendary Bomber

 The B-52J won't begin test flights until 2028, and this latest variant of the B-52 Stratofortress won't become operational until 2033.
 But when the bomber finally does join the Air Force rotation, it will carry an impressive array of weapons, and it will carry them in strong numbers.